kubos/kubos/docs/os-docs/kubos-linux-on-iobc.rst

 :doc:`SSH into a Kubos SDK box <../installation-docs/sdk-installing>`

-In order to build KubOS Linux, two components are needed:
+In order to build Kubos Linux, two components are needed:

-- The `kubos-linux-build repo <https://github.com/kubos/kubos-linux-build>`__ - Contains the configurations, patches, and extra tools needed to build KubOS Linux
+- The `kubos-linux-build repo <https://github.com/kubos/kubos-linux-build>`__ - Contains the configurations, patches, and extra tools needed to build Kubos Linux
 - `BuildRoot <https://buildroot.org/>`__ - The actual build system

 These components should be setup as children of the same parent directory.